gofore/aws-emr/src/README.md

 ## Directory contents

+- **AWS-tools:** Contains scripts to manage AWS resources instead of doing them manually from the web UI.
 - **Data-munging:** Contains manual tools (mainly in EC2 and uploading to S3) to pre-munge the data before EMR.
 If the munging is complicated, it should obviously be done with EMR.
 - **Example-data:** Contains small snippets of input test data for local development.
 - **Streaming-programs:** Contains only Python scripts that are fully compatible to be run as Hadoop Streaming programs (as mappers, reducers etc).